Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 Foamy Or Bubbly Transmission Fluid

-The transmission fluid should still be vibrant and clear.
+The transmission fluid should still be vivid and clear.
 Bubbles or foam means the liquid is being churned up by the internal components too much.

 This happens when there’s too much of it.

-You’ll also notice it when the transmission fluid is old.
+You’ll also notice it when the transmission fluid is stale.
 Either way, you need a system flush!

 Broken Transmission